 Blog 41.
-Freud 4: Some Men Cheat On Their Pregnant Wives.
+Sigmund Freud: Some Men Cheat On Their Pregnant Wives.
 Why?

 In this section and in previous blogs I have written that during a child’s emotional development, if a stage has not sufficiently been worked through, unresolved feelings or emotions can get carried through to the next stage and even into adulthood.